adamwolf/rpi-rgb-led-matrix/README.md

 ### Getting it to work

 The Adafruit HAT uses a modified pinout, so they forked this library and modified the pinout there.
-However, that fork is _ancient_, so I stronlgy suggest to use this original library instead.
+However, that fork is _ancient_, so I strongly suggest to use this original library instead.

 In this library here, you have to uncomment the following line in